-Usually, people on a stage share how they manage, steer, and build their success.
-But our speakers have the courage to stand up and say: “I have failed, and this is what you and I can learn from it”.
-We believe failing is a crucial part of personal and professional development, and that being open about it creates a space to learn.
+Usually, people on a stage share how they manage, steer, and build their successes.
+But our speakers have the courage to stand up and say, “I have failed, and this is what you and I can learn from it”.
+We believe failing is a crucial part of personal and professional development.
+And that being open about it creates a space to learn.

 - Richard Griffiths, Emeritus Professor of Economic History

-After graduation, Menno joined a team of software, hardware developers to develop an integrated light show solution for music festivals.
+After graduation, Menno joined a team of software and hardware developers to develop an integrated lightshow solution for music festivals.
 The first prototype of a product was launched on Plasa 2009, a tradeshow in London for the light & sound industry.
 The team won an award for it.
 The second generation product was used by the Cirque du Soleil on Broadway.

-But then this product proved difficult to sell.
-The lightshows require a tailored approach.
+But then the product proved difficult to sell.
+Each lightshow turned out to require a tailored approach.
 In this way, each client expected a lot of adjustments to the system, which made them difficult to sell.
-Eventually, Menno had to file for bankruptcy at the court of The Hague in September 2011, 3,5 years after the start of his company.
+Eventually, Menno had to file for bankruptcy at the court of The Hague in September 2011, three-and-a-half years after the start of his company.

 What were his lessons learned?
 A very basic one was that it is important to understand how to manage your cash flow effectively.
 When choosing investors, the best match isn’t always with the ones who have more money.
 Finally, Menno believes starting a company is the best education he could ever get.

-Does it make sense to look back at History with ‘what-ifs’, though?
-Same goes with your own failures – you can’t undo the past.
-You can only make the decisions based on the information you have.
+Does it make sense to look back at history with ‘what-ifs’, he asks.
+The same goes for our own failures – you can’t undo the past.
+You can only make new decisions based on the information you have.
 Professor Griffiths makes an argument for open innovation.
 He believes that the development of collective projects with a common purpose can drive humanity forward.

-Floor’s drive lies in solving the problems of a sector which happened to be in great need of support and dynamism – the literary sector in Rotterdam.
+Floor’s drive lies in solving the problems of a sector which happens to be in great need of support and dynamism – the literary sector in Rotterdam.
 She was chair of the board at the time.
-Taking the initiative led her to stand out from the rest, a network of 130 parties made of young and older people.
-Set up joint projects such as a festival that promote the sector, and create intergenerational exchange of ideas and experience.
+Taking the initiative led her to stand out from the crowd, a network of 130 parties made of young and older people.
+She set up joint projects such as a festival that promotes the sector, and creates intergenerational exchange of ideas and experience.

 After three years she faced a new political reality.
 A small group of people did not agree with the strategy, and they undermined her position.
 While being at a vulnerable stage in her life – she was going through serious health issues which prevented her from getting ahead of the curve and overcome the resistance she encountered from her peers.
 They ultimately forced her to resign.

-For this event 100 professionals gathered.
-The Q&A was lively, personal anecdotes were exchanged between the speakers and the audience.
+One hundred professionals gathered for this event.
+The Q&A was lively.
+Personal anecdotes were exchanged between the speakers and the audience.
 We look forward to our next FuckUpNight, which will take place on May 19th in The Hague.